 I do not understand Kevin sometimes.
 He is a brilliant child and unnervingly smart in grasping things being said to him.
 He is very polite, say “Thank you” at appropriate times and let me know when he is hungry.

-So for all the right reasons I thought, toddler potty training is going to be ‘easy peasy’ with him considering his capabilities in communicating.
-We started the process with enthusiasm one summer after he turned two and half.
-My husband and I were in quite high spirits and we even skipped the portable potty seat and made straight to the the potty seat on the actual toilet, him being already a big boy and all.
+So for all the right reasons I thought, is going to be ‘easy peasy’ with him considering his capabilities in communicating.
+We started the process with enthusiasm one summer after he turned two and a half.
+My husband and I were in quite high spirits and we even skipped the portable potty seat and made straight to the potty seat on the actual toilet, him being already a big boy and all.
 Then the reality hit.

-My mother in law is now telling me to get rid of the pull ups and get him into underwears right away.
-Perhaps that will change his attitude towards toilet and start using it soon.
-She says if Kevin realizes that he is wetting his cloths and making himself dirty, that will change the way of his actions.
+My mother in law is now telling me to get rid of the pull-ups and get him into underwears right away.
+Perhaps that will change his attitude towards the toilet and start using it soon.
+She says if Kevin realizes that he is wetting his clothes and making himself dirty, that will change the way of his actions.
 I don’t know.
-I am not sure if I will be punishing him by transferring him from pull ups to underwears without him being ready.
-Like, you know, without giving him a warning of somekind.
+I am not sure if I will be punishing him by transferring him from pull-ups to underwears without him being ready.
+Like, you know, without giving him a warning of some kind.
 I am hoping to somehow reach out to his smart absorbing self and make him listen to me.
-Or eventually I have to resort to extreme measures like denying him pull ups once and for all.
+Or eventually, I have to resort to extreme measures like denying him pull-ups once and for all.
 I wonder if there is any other way that I haven’t tried out yet to solve this mystery.
-Why a smart child like Kevin is not at all interested in trying out something new and exciting like this?
-May be I haven’t exhuasted all ways of trying yet or may be it is just a matter of trying a little more harder… only time would tell.
+Why is a smart child like Kevin not at all interested in trying out something new and exciting like this?
+Maybe I haven’t exhausted all ways of trying yet or maybe it is just a matter of trying a little more harder… only time would tell.